 Day visitors and self-drives are allowed in Kruger National Park and not in the Sabi Sand.
 Only those staying at one of the private safari lodges are permitted access to the Sabi Sand Game Reserve, limiting the number of tourists coming in and providing a more exclusive game-viewing experience.
-Kruger can become very crowded, especially during peak season, but if you’re an experienced safari goer, the flexibility of being in charge of your schedule, game drive routes and movement can be a real bonus.
+Kruger can become very crowded, especially during peak season and if there are lions on the road!
+But if you’re an experienced safari goer, the flexibility of being in charge of your schedule, game drive routes and movement can be a real bonus.

 Accommodation in Kruger is extremely affordable compared to its counterpart.
 You can find public camping sites and self-catering options as well as some luxurious lodges, while the Sabi Sand is most commonly home to Africa’s premier safari lodges, including Singita’s Ebony and Boulders as well as Londolozi Founders and Richard Branson’s Ulusaba.
-A guided open vehicle safari in Kruger will generally cost much less than a similar safari at a luxury lodge in the Sabi Sand, yet the game drives in the Sands are included within the accommodation price.
+A guided open vehicle safari in Kruger will generally cost much less than a similar safari at a luxury lodge in the Sabi Sand, yet twice daily game drives and all your meals in the Sands are included within the accommodation price.

 While both Kruger camps and Sabi Sand lodges offer guided game drive activities, one of the advantages the Sabi Sand Game Reserve has over Kruger is that the guides have permission to drive off-road in order to track animals and get closer to wildlife.
 The guides and trackers are some of the best in the safari business, affording guests the rare opportunity to witness up-close sightings you wouldn’t normally get to see ‘on the road.’

 A favourite thing to do by everyone on safari is to have ‘sundowners’.
 This consists of stepping out of the vehicle, having a cold drink with some snacks whilst watching the sunset from a beautiful vantage point.
-This can only be done on private reserves like the Sabi Sands and often guides will show you some of the smaller things in the area or maybe get you to take part in some bush games.
+This can only be done on private reserves like the Sabi Sands and often guides will show you some of the smaller things in the area or maybe get you to take part in some bush games – ever heard of Bokdrol Spoeg?
 In the National Park, strict rules are in place that prohibit people stepping out of their vehicle unless in a designated area.
 The fact that all self-drives must be in their camps at the allotted ‘gate-closing time’ also prevents the freedom of having ‘sundowners’.